Pickett returns to help Pitt snap skid, defeat Florida St.

 TAKEAWAYS

-Pittsburgh had struggled on the ground this season but was balanced with 148 yards on 37 carries.
+Pittsburgh had struggled on the ground this season but was balanced on offense and had 148 yards rushing on 37 carries.

-Florida State had been averaging 197 yards rushing per game but couldn’t get a ground game going against one of the nation’s top rush defenses.
+Florida State had been averaging 197 yards rushing per game but couldn’t get a ground game going against one of the nation’s top-5 rush defenses.

 UP NEXT